4yaka6/4yaka6.github.io/CV.md

 ## Project Experience

+  **Emotion-driven Music Recommend System based on Mutimodal Fusion Deep Learning**
+  *A graphical user interface–based system that enables users to freely input textual and facial image data to obtain emotion recognition and personalized music recommendation results.*
+  ▪ Alignment was performed on the multimodal emotion recognition datasets IEMOCAP and MELD.
+Acoustic features including MFCC, GTF, and Chroma were extracted from the DEAM dataset.
+  The first two datasets were used to train a RoBERTa-based model using differential learning rates for the backbone and classification head.
+The three acoustic features were then fused
+  to train a hybrid neural network composed of CNN, LSTM, and BiLSTM modules.
+The trained model weights were subsequently deployed into a functional application system. | *Completed (May 2026)*
+  ▪Tech Stack: CNN, BiLSTM, Transformer, residual fusion, PyTorch, multimodal fusion.
+  ▪ Contribution:Code implementation , data processing, model training and technical documentation writing.
+  ▪The complete code repository and technical documentation are available at:[Link](https://github.com/4yaka6/Graduation_design)

 - **Facial Emotion Recognition Based on Deep Learning**
   *A product with a graphical user interface that allows users to freely input facial images and obtain emotion classification results*
   ▪ A model trained by comparing a CNN and a pre-trained RNN, incorporating an attention mechanism, and tuning hyperparameters such as the learning rate to achieve